replay-marketplace/replay/README.md

 - **Conditional Logic**: Built-in support for conditional execution and loops
 - **Code Generation**: Generate and run code with automatic testing
 - **State Management**: Persistent state for resuming interrupted executions
+- **Versioned Output**: Each run is saved in a numbered versioned directory, with a `latest` symlink for convenience

 ## Installation